bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 * They use the :code:`compose()` function to apply *all* transformations to each image, however (in most cases) each transformation will have some probability of activating or not.
-* They'll also have some :code:`OneOf` choices in there for blurring (Motion, Median, Gaussian, GuassNoise blurring) and distortion (OpticalDistortion, GridDistortion, ElasticTransform).
+* They'll also have some :code:`OneOf` choices in there for blurring (Motion, Median, Gaussian, GaussNoise blurring) and distortion (OpticalDistortion, GridDistortion, ElasticTransform).
 * Some of the transforms require a bit more careful setting of parameters depending on the domain.
 For example, the :code:`Cutout` transform which blanks out